jhderojasUVa/UVa_Components/README.md

 ## Components without the structure

 You can find components that don't use the usual directory structure.
 That component is a basic component and maybe don't need an example in order to run.

+Basic components usually are imported on secondary in order to run.